Bound States in Lee's Complex Ghost Model: Conclusions

 Under such a situation, it is valuable to pursue a new solution to the massive ghost problem from the viewpoint of bound states within the framework of the canonical formalism.
 For instance, in the analysis of physical modes of quadratic gravity \cite{Oda-Can}\footnote{The BRST formalism of various gravitational theories has been already constructed in the de Donder (harmonic) gauge \cite{Oda-Q, Oda-W, Oda-Saake, Oda-Corfu, Oda-Ohta, Oda-Conf, Oda-f}.}, we usually assume that there is no bound state.
 If this assumption is not imposed, we are free to take account of a bound state which might be constructed from Faddeev-Popov (FP) ghosts and the other elementary fields.
-Of course, as mentioned above, such a bound state carries a negative norm so it must be a ghost bound state.
-However, if a certain bound state is constructed from the massive ghost and BRST FP ghost, and its BRST-conjugate corrsponding to this bound state is also formed, they together constitute a BRST doublet, thereby belonging to unphysical state and nullifying the massive ghost problem \cite{Kawasaki} since this mechanism realizes the scenario of the permanent confinement of the massive ghost.
-Then, an important lesson obtained from the present article is that we should start with a higher derivative theory without complex masses and investigate the bound state problem involving the massive ghost.
-The present formalism is also useful in clarifying the (non-)existence of such the bound states.
+However, if a certain bound state is constructed from the massive ghost and BRST FP ghost, and its BRST-conjugate corresponding to this bound state is also formed, they together constitute a BRST quartet, thereby belonging to unphysical state and nullifying the massive ghost problem \cite{Kawasaki} since this mechanism realizes the scenario of the permanent confinement of the massive ghost.
+Then, an important lesson obtained from the present article is that we should start with a higher derivative theory and investigate the bound state problem involving the massive ghost.
+The present formalism is also useful in clarifying the (non-)existence of the bound states.
 We wish to return to this problem in the near future.